Azure-Readiness/HOL-ASPNETAzureWebSites/HOL.md

 1. Press **CTRL+SHIFT+B** to build the solution and download the NuGet package dependencies.

-1. Open Web.config and update the **PersonContext** connection string using the one obtained from [exercise 1 - task 3](#Ex1Task2).
+1. Open Web.config and update the **PersonContext** connection string using the one obtained from [Exercise 1 - Task 3](#Ex1Task2).
 You can also use the following connection string replacing the placeholders.

 	````XML
 	<connectionStrings>